nguonodave/sparkbridge/README.md

 # NetFix - Service Provider Platform

 NetFix is a Django-based web application that connects customers with service providers for various services and maintenance tasks.
+Kindly note that it is still under development improvements.

 ## Features